ismail-amouma/MEXC_Future_Order_API_Maintenance_Bypass/Readme.md

 # MEXC Futures Order API Maintenance Bypass

-If you're looking for a method to bypass the MEXC futures order maintenance mode, feel free to reach out to me on [Telegram](https://t.me/pip_install_life) or Discord (username: asmail96).
+If you're looking for a method to bypass the MEXC futures order maintenance mode, feel free to reach out to me on [Telegram](https://t.me/pip_install_life) or Discord (**username: asmail96**).
 I have developed solutions in both Python and JavaScript, and can provide implementations in other languages upon request.
-This script is available for purchase.
+This service is available for purchase.

 ## Video Proof